 With Boise’s growing vibrancy and an expanding collection of publicly-held cultural assets, the vision for the Cultural Asset Care and Conservation program is an exceptionally curated and professionally maintained collection of art that the City and its citizens can be proud of.

 Boise’s Public Art and Cultural Asset collections are growing!
-Program Staff are investigating the feasibility of a City Archives, an A & H Conservation Lab, and an equipped mobile truck for field maintenance of public artworks.
+Program Staff are investigating the feasibility of an A&H Conservation Lab and an equipped mobile truck for field maintenance of public artworks.
 To find out how you can help, please call Terri Schorzman, Director at 208-608-7048.

 BE PART OF THE ACTION